 My Model Portfolio

 My model portfolio is composed of securities from across the world that I discover, and write about on my blog, The Mirandolan and which I feature on the buy-side investment community, SumZero.
+Although I have started writing articles for Seeking Alpha, those are typically of firms that fall short of the standards required to be part of my model portfolio, especially as many of those companies covered there are shorts, and my model portfolio is long-only.
+When a stock makes it into my model portfolio and trades on US markets, I share my thesis with both SumZero and Seeking Alpha communities.
 The rules are simple:

 1. The security must be publicly listed and, if a stock, have a market capitalisation of at least $100 million.